RegMix: Data Mixing Augmentation for Regression

 \paragraph{\method{} Settings}

+As a default, we evaluate \method{} using the MLP controller for all results.
+When using an MLP controller, we use an MLP with 4 hidden layers and set the number of nodes per hidden layer to be [100, 100, 100, 100] for the four datasets with a learning rate of 0.002.
+When using an RNN controller, we use an embedding layer to adjust the dimension of inputs and LSTM cells with a hidden state size of 100.
+We use a learning rate of $\alpha = 0.0005$.
+For the regression model $f_{\phi}$, we use an MLP using hyperparameters shown in Table~\ref{tbl:regmodelsetting}.
+We also evaluate using other models in the supplementary, and the overall performance results are similar.
+We use layer normalization\,\citep{DBLP:journals/corr/ba2016layer} for the {\sf Product} and {\sf Synthetic} datasets.

-As a default, we evaluate \method{} using the MLP controller.
-In Sec.~\ref{sec:rnncontroller}, we make a comparison with \method{} using the RNN controller.
-In Alg.~\ref{alg:mixr}, we set the time horizon $T$ to 20 and run lines 6--10 in parallel using multi-processing.
-For the regression model, we use an MLP with 2 to 4 hidden layers and set the number of nodes per hidden layer to be [512, 256] for {\sf NO2}, [2048, 1024, 512, 256] for {\sf Product}, and [512, 256] for {\sf Bike}.
-We employ layer normalization for regularization and baseline techniques that improve the performance and stability of RL.
-We use the Adam optimizer for all MLP trainings.
-When mixing examples, we set the Mixup ratio $\lambda$ to 0.5 unless specified otherwise.
-This value empirically results in the best Mixup performance in a regression setting, and we elaborate in Sec.~\ref{sec:lambdajustification}.
-We view the set of kNN options as a hyperparameter and generate them using a linear or exponential series.
+When running Alg.~\ref{alg:mixr}, we set the time horizon $T$ to 20 and run lines 4--8 in parallel using multi-processing.
+For the controller, we employ an exponential moving average of previous rewards with a weight of 0.95 as the baseline function in order to improve the performance and stability of RL.
+To encourage exploration, we add an entropy term into the loss with a weight of 0.01.
+We use the Adam optimizer for all MLP or RNN trainings.
+When mixing examples, we sample $\lambda \sim Beta(\alpha, \alpha)$ with $\alpha = 100$, which turns out to work well for regression tasks as we show in Sec.~\ref{sec:accuracyresults}.
+We generate the kNN options using linear or exponential series.
 For the possible numbers of NNs for {\sf NO2}, our default setting is the exponential series of integers $\{0\} \cup \{2^i | i\in [0, 7]\}$ (i.e., $|N| = 9$).
-For {\sf Product}, {\sf Bike}, and {\sf Synthetic}, the default series are $\{0\} \cup \{4^i | i\in [0, 4]\}$, {$\{0\} \cup \{4^i | i\in [0, 4]\}$}, and $\{0\} \cup \{2^i | i\in [0, 9]\}$, respectively.
+For {\sf Bike}, {\sf Product}, and {\sf Synthetic}, the default series are {$\{0\} \cup \{4^i | i\in [0, 4]\}$}, $\{0\} \cup \{4^i | i\in [0, 4]\}$, and $\{0\} \cup \{2^i | i\in [0, 9]\}$, respectively.

 \paragraph{Baselines}